-From a Northern Trust Group perspective, which NTGIL is part of, group strategic risk is managed by NTC's Board of Directors.
+From a Northern Trust Group perspective, group strategic risk is managed by NTC's Board of Directors.
 NTC's Chief Executive Officer and senior management, including the Global Enterprise Risk Committee support the NTGIL Board in the performance of its functions.